streetwriters/notesnook/docs/help/contents/rich-text-editor/editor-tabs-and-panes.md

 :::tabs key:platform
 == Desktop/Web

-1. Right-click a note in the list and choose `{{openInNewTab}}`.
+1. Right click a note in the list and choose `{{openInNewTab}}`.
 Middle-clicking the note does the same thing.
 2. Or click the `{{newTab}}` button in the editor's top bar to open an empty tab, then start writing.

 You can also drag a note from the list onto the tab strip to open it in a new tab, or drop it **onto an existing tab** to open it in that tab.
 Double-clicking the empty part of the tab strip opens a new tab.